bradhowes/SF2Lib/README.md

 # Unit Tests

-There are quite a lot (yet not enough) unit tests that cover nearly all of the code base.
+There are quite a large number of unit tests that cover a good chunk of the code base.
 There are even some rendering tests that will play audio at the end if configured to do so.
 This option is found in the [Package.swift](Package.swift#L86) file, in the line `.define("PLAY_AUDIO", to: "0", .none)`.
 Change the "0" to "1" to enable the audio output for all tests.